limitlessloop/vets.gov-status/scripts/README.md

 ### Google Analytics

-Edit `config.json` to update that data that is pulled.
+Edit `ga_config.json` to update the data that is pulled.

 The `charts` section has entries that match the following: